 The passing grade for all Faculty of Dentistry courses (core and elective) is 60%.
 Students must pass all sections or components of the Faculty of Dentistry courses as outlined in the course descriptions.
-Students identified as demonstrating weakness/failure in any component of a course will be advised in writing, following the Academic Progress Committee meeting, by the Senior Associate Dean.
+Students identified as demonstrating weakness/failure in any component of a course will be advised in writing, following the Academic Progress Committee meeting, by the Associate Dean, Academic (or designate).
 Students will be recommended to seek assistance/advice from the course instructor to rectify the deficiency.
-The appropriate course instructor and program director will also receive a copy of the Associate Dean's letter.
+The appropriate course instructor and program director will also receive a copy of the Associate Dean, Academic letter.